ibm-cloud-docs/bare-metal/troubleshooting_cannot_access_cPanel.md

    ```
    {: pre}

-2. If the service status displays *Stop*, then start the service by using the following command.
+2. If the Service Status is Stop, then start the Service

    ```
    service cpanel start
    /etc/init.d/cpanel start
    ```
    {: pre}

-3. If the service is started, then stop and restart it by using the following commands.
+3. If the service is started, then stop the Service and restart it.

    - Stop the service
       ```
       service cpanel stop
       /etc/init.d/cpanel stop